gofynd/fdk-client-javascript/README.md

 ---
 ### Cookie

-Following code snippet shows how to save the cookie received in setcookies response header Any subsequent method call done after login will add the cookie by default in headers.
+Following code snippet shows how to save the cookie received in setcookies response header <br />
+Any subsequent method call done after login will add the cookie by default in headers.

 ```javascript